Neutral / cushion / high arch

 The fit of the Excite 4 is basically a redo of the past model.
 Runners should find the heel and midfoot to be adequately snug with just enough space in the toe box for a natural splay of the toes.
 This is the kind of fit that mostly favors those with narrow to medium feet.
 Sizing is standard in the shoe.

 Asics’ proprietary AHAR+ rubber compound covers almost the entire shoe for durability.
-The inclusion of blown rubber near the forefoot is designed to add traction.
+It is the same outsole found in the popular Asics Gel Contend 4.
+The inclusion of blown rubber near the shoe's forefoot is also designed to add traction.
 There are flex grooves in the midfoot and forefoot for flexibility.

 A full-length of Asics’ patented SpEVA runs the length of the shoe.
 It is lighter and more durable than standard EVA.
 This handles most of the cushioning of the Excite 4.
 Beneath the SpEVA in the heel is the award-winning Gel Cushioning System for enhanced shock-absorption.
 The Gel is made of silicone-like substance and is a staple in most Asics shoes.